-10. What about straight line distance (as the crow flies)?
+8. What about straight line distance (as the crow flies)?

-Distance measurements for travel assistance purposes are calculated on the shortest available walking route up to 3 miles or driving route for distances over 3 miles and the upper limits.
-For school admissions purposes, the Council uses straight line measurements to determine the nearest school with a place available.
-Therefore, the nearest school for admissions purposes and for travel assistance can be different.
+No. Distance measurements for travel assistance purposes are calculated on the shortest available walking route or driving route for the upper limits.
+For school admissions purposes, the Council uses straight line measurements.
+Therefore, the outcome of a measurement exercise for admissions can be different to the outcome for a measurement exercise for travel assistance.